-In seeking a Critical Areas Variance, the General Variance criteria must also be met.
-This is clear because SCC 14.10.020(1)(h) specifically refers to critical area variances at the administrative level and limits them to 50% or under though this is also recited in SCC 14.24; consequently SCC 14.10 is meant to encompass all of SCC Title 14,14 and also directs additional criteria that may be outlined in SCC §§ 14.16, 14.24, etc.15 So, in addition to the Critical Areas Variance Criteria, the project must also meet the General SCC 14.10 Variance Criteria.
+Additionally, in seeking a Critical Areas Variance, the General Variance criteria must also be met; and in the case here of a zoning variance, they must be met for the zoning variance as well.
+This is clear because SCC 14.10.020(1)(h) specifically refers to critical area variances at the administrative level and limits them to 50% or under though this is also recited in SCC 14.24; consequently SCC 14.10 is meant to encompass all of SCC Title 14,15 and also directs additional criteria that may be outlined in SCC §§ 14.16, 14.24, etc.16 So, in addition to the Critical Areas Variance Criteria, the project must also meet the General SCC 14.10 Variance Criteria.

-Title 14 encompasses all development in Skagit County in order to "implement the Revised Code of Washington (RCW) and the Skagit County Comprehensive Plan on matters concerning land and building development and other related issues..." as well as other Skagit County policies outlined in Title 14.16 It is "applicable to all land within unincorporated Skagit County except as allowed by law."
-17
+Title 14 encompasses all development in Skagit County in order to "implement the Revised Code of Washington (RCW) and the Skagit County Comprehensive Plan on matters concerning land and building development and other related issues..." as well as other Skagit County policies outlined in Title 14.17 It is "applicable to all land within unincorporated Skagit County except as allowed by law."
+18

-Any person wishing to deviate from the terms and standards outlined in SCC Title 14, can seek a variance where in specific cases that will not be contrary to the public interest, and where, due to special conditions, literal enforcement of the provisions of this Code would result in unnecessary hardship, that is otherwise permittable in the zoning.18 There are three levels of variances in Skagit County, Level 1 "Administrative Variances," Level 2 "Hearing Examiner Variances," and Level 3 "Board of Commissioner Variances."
-To approve a variance, the deciding body must find:
+Any person wishing to deviate from the terms and standards outlined in SCC Title 14, can seek a variance where in specific cases that will not be contrary to the public interest, and where, due to special conditions, literal enforcement of the provisions of this Code would result in unnecessary hardship, that is otherwise permittable in the zoning.19 There are three levels of variances in Skagit